Jjarrard/Gemini-V3-Flash-Voron-V0/docs/index.md

 - [Updating](updating.md) - Updating your printer and extensions safely.
 - [Extras](extras.md) - Additional tutorials e.g. setting up the ADXL via SPI, camera etc.

-Files can be found at
+Files such as Gemini firmware and config files can be found at https://github.com/Jjarrard/Gemini-V3-Flash-Voron-V0
-https://github.com/Jjarrard/Gemini-V3-Flash-Voron-V0